mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 The sound of Sol's speech in the video begins with the smiling face of his friend Wim Laven listening to him, regarding him, awaiting his revelation, his "me voici".
 We still have much to hear in the teaching of Sol Neely.

+### The Face of the Earth ( פְּנֵ֣י אֲדָמָֽה) : An Indigenously-Inspired Levinasian Conception of Matrisocial Ecological Becoming

 We tricksters have much to learn from each other.

 In a 2016 paper, our great friend Sol Neely -- whom Eric Garrett describes as a father, a husband, a son, a teacher, an activist, and a great Levinas scholar -- asked us to allow the writings of Emmanuel Levinas to  become inspired by indigenous thought so that we could learn to take ethical responsibility by becoming attuned to "the utterance itself of ancestry and place by which the noise and sounds of nature are at last heard through an inspired eco-phenomenology."